 Chris was named a Southern California Rising Star by Super Lawyers Magazine in both 2022 and 2023.
 Chris is one of exceedingly few South Korean nationals with the courtroom experience and oral advocacy skills necessary to litigate high-stakes disputes in the U.S. Due to his unique background, Chris offers the best of both worlds to Korean clients: a native Korean-speaker deeply familiar with Korean business culture, who is also a powerhouse litigator in his own right.

-Chris specializes in cross-border disputes connected to the cryptocurrency industry, having been a longtime advocate and advisor for prominent international players such as Huobi and GOPAX.
-Chris has brought multiple lawsuits in the U.S. on behalf of clients looking to recover cryptocurrency assets lost to fraudulent ICOs, investment schemes, rug-pull schemes, and security exploits.
+Chris also specializes in cross-border disputes connected to the cryptocurrency industry.
+Chris has brought multiple lawsuits on behalf of clients looking to recover cryptocurrency assets lost to fraudulent ICOs, investment schemes, rug-pull schemes, and security exploits.
 Chris has also represented the founder of a major cryptocurrency firm in U.S. regulatory proceedings.